opendatabio/opendatabio/resources/docs/en/API.md

 - `value_length` - the length of values allowed for Spectral trait types
 - `objects` - the types of object the trait may be used for, separated by pipe '|'
 - `categories` - each category is given for Categorical and Ordinal traits, with the following fields (the category `id`, `name`, `description` and `rank`).
 Ranks are meaningfull only for ORDINAL traits, but reported for all categorical traits.
+-  `bibreference` - the BibReference record associated with the Trait definition

 ### POST format
 The POST method allows you to batch import traits into the database and is designed for transfering data to OpenDataBio from other systems, including Trait Ontologies databases.
 When entering few traits, it is **strongly recommended** that you enter traits one by one using the Web Interface form and then use the GET option for ids to import measurements.